elkaadka/Timer/README.md

     ```
    where $duration is in milliseconds

- - If you want the duration between this lap and the last one, send true as a parameter:
+ - If you want the duration between this lap and the last one, send this constant as a parameter:
    ```
        $duration = Timer::lap(Timer::FROM_LAST_LAP);
     ```